toolcool-org/toolcool-file-uploader/README.md

 - customizable HTML layout
 - can be used with any CSS framework or without it
 - image preview plugin
-- multi image preview plugin
+- multi image preview plugin with possibility to remove images
+- * means any extension is supported

 ## Usage
 - Upload panel is defined by `data-tc="upload-panel"`.